epxlabs/site-gen/resources/partials/blog-posts/2016-11-08-serverless-demo.markdown

-# The Serverless Framework: A Demo
+# The Serverless Framework: Getting Setup
 ##### By Alex Martin

 Today, I'm going to walk you through a great demo to help you understand the basic setup of a serverless project using the serverless framework.
 Special thanks to [this repo](https://github.com/serverless/serverless)  for being such a great resource.